pyrovski/wrtbwmon/README.md

     - Currently, this depends on the `install` program.
 OpenWrt chose to provide this as the "coreutils-install" package.
 - Or, if you have `make`, just `make install` as root after cloning/unpacking.

+### Configuring the published table
+- `wrtbwmon.sh` checks a few files for MAC -> name maps:
+  - 4th argument to `wrtbwmon.sh publish <DB> <userDB>`
+  - `/tmp/dhcp.leases`
+  - `/tmp/dnsmasq.conf`
+  - `/etc/dnsmasq.conf`
+  - `/etc/hosts`
+- If all of the above do not yield a match, the script will optionally perform a reverse DNS lookup directed at the DNS server specified in the `DNS` variable.
+If `DNS` is blank or unset, the script will not perform such lookups.

 ### Regular updates
 - Add the following to root's crontab: